markschl/uvsnake/README.md

 ## `uvsnake` script

-There is a simple script that runs Snakemake with a few default options (to save some typing), but otherwise behaves exactly like Snakemake.
+There is a simple script that runs Snakemake with a few default options to save some typing, but otherwise behaves exactly like Snakemake.
 It becomes especially useful on clusters (see below).

-With the `snakedeploy` setup described above, we first need to download the script (UNIX):
+We first need to download the script (UNIX):

 ```sh
 wget https://raw.githubusercontent.com/markschl/uvsnake/main/uvsnake